 Over the past three years we have been photographing Nevadans—your friends and neighbors—as they appear when representing cultural identity and as they appear in their everyday lives at home, on the job, or enjoying recreational activities.
 That work is represented in the 22 “lenticular two-flip” panels of this exhibition.
 To find out more about lenticular art, click here.

-This exhibit will be available to view in person at the Nevada State Museum, Las Vegas from 5th September 2021
+This exhibit is currently available to view in person at the Nevada Historical Society in Reno through Sept 2, 2022..

 Discover the people and their stories… Para descubrir más sobre esta exposición, haga clic aquí